kalleeh/gurum-cli/README.md

 * Pipfile - requrements file for usage with Pipenv
 * setup.py - module/package definition for Distutils
 * gurumcli/ - this directory contains the Click CLI files and entrypoint referenced from setup.py
+* gurumcommon/ - this directory contains a shared library/module for common Gurum functions. (to be moved to separate repo)
 * tests/ - this directory contains unit tests for your application

 ## Installation